mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-spend-company-money/README.md

 #### Subscription

-If you are using your device primarily for business-related matters as defined by your local tax laws, we will reimburse up to 100 USD.
+If you are using your personal device for business-related matters, we will reimburse up to 100 USD.
+In some countries and localities, reimbursement of a personal phone plan for business use is considered a taxable benefit.
+It is your responsibility to ensure that you comply with local tax laws when filing your taxes.
 Positions or roles where mobile reimbursement may be needed include the following:

 * Customer-facing roles:
     * Account Executives